The Infamous 21MTC Interface Connector

 Digitrax Series 6 MT decoders can be configured via CV64 for compatibility with either Logic Level or 12 Volt function formats for outputs F3 and F4.

 By default CV64 is set to a value of 0 for Logic Level compatibility.
-This is the most common configuration
+This is the most common configuration for locomotives using the 21MTC interface.

 Setting CV64 to a value of 64 will set a bit for function compatibility to 12v format comparable to that of F0, F1, and F2 .